jtgill/hyperminimal/readme.md

 To move the window, make sure Hyper has focus, press <kbd>Alt</kbd>+<kbd>Space</kbd>+<kbd>M</kbd>, then use the <kbd>&uarr;</kbd><kbd>&darr;</kbd><kbd>&larr;</kbd><kbd>&rarr;</kbd> keys to move the window and <kbd>Enter</kbd> to finalise the position.
 After pressing an arrow key at least once, the window will also follow your mouse cursor (this is usually faster than holding down arrow keys).

+*The only reason for this fork:* The top left corner now contains a ~40px square region that allows for click and drag window movement on win32 as an alternative for the solution listed above.
+The region is invisible if only one tab is open.
+Upon opening additional tabs, the tab selector bar that appears is offset to the right to highlight the click and drag region.

 ## Other recommended plugins

 - [hyper-dark-scrollbar](https://github.com/moso/hyper-dark-scrollbar)